 Conclusions

 This article should help you set up PostgreSQL on Ubuntu 18.04 and Ubuntu 16.04.
-Both installations are simple whether you install from the PostgreSQL repository or the local Ubuntu repository.
+Both installations are straightforward, whether you choose to install from the PostgreSQL repository or the local Ubuntu repository.

 If this article was of help, let us know in the comments below (we are always eager to hear your feedback).